The world is changing. The internet. Smartphones. Iced coffee.

 Run into any issues?
 This should help.

 Give it a minute and see if the melting ice calms it down.
 If not, add some extra ice and give it a good stir—it’ll eventually dilute to a more manageable strength.

 “It tastes too watery”

 You either used too much ice or too much water.
 Try pulling back on one of those next time around and your iced coffee should taste better.

 “Why is my coffee sour”

-Sourness comes from under-brewing the grounds.
+The sourness comes from under-brewing the grounds.
 Since we use less water than normal to make the iced coffee (because we traded some for ice), we’re limiting the ground-water contact time, which means we’re limiting overall extraction.
-To fix this, grind your beans at a finer setting next time to slow down the draining and lead to more extraction.
+To fix this, grind your beans in a finer setting next time to slow down the draining and lead to more extraction.

 The #1 Thing You Can’t Forget For Great Iced/Cold Brew Coffee